 This section explains how to configure GitLab to integrate with the Code Insight generic scan-agent plugin to perform an automatic composition scan as part of the build process in a Windows environment.
 The following topics are covered.
-Note that the scan requires the generic scan-agent plugin.

-- Prerequisites for the GitLab Plugin - Installing the Generic Scan Agent on GitLab Runner - Configuring the CI/CD Pipeline to Run a Scan - Executing the Build
+- Prerequisites for the GitLab Plugin

+- Integrating the Generic Scan-Agent Plugin with GitLab Runner

+- Executing the Build